Liniarc/rshell/README.md

 rshell
 ======

+Project source can be downloaded from https://github.com/Liniarc/rshell.git

+###Author & Contributor List
+Thomas Liu

+###Synopsis

 Recreate command shell for CS100 assignment in Haskell

-The shell is capable of taking in a command line and executing it similarlly to how it'd be executed in the Bash shell
+The shell is capable of taking in a command line and executing it similarlly to how it'd be executed in the Bash shell.

 ### Running the file
+In order to run this program, you need to have the ghc compiler.

 ### Bugs
 Currently treats quotes as normal characters